The Wolf Among Us: Sequel

 Upon Telltale's revival by LCG Entertainment, The Wolf Among Us was one of the titles reacquired by LCG, but no announcement was made at that time about the sequel.
 The company announced The Wolf Among Us 2 at The Game Awards 2019.
-The sequel will continue the events after the first game, though still remain as a prequel to the comic series.
-The game is being developed in association with AdHoc Studio, formed by former Telltale Games staff, who will focus on the game's narrative and cinematic elements while Telltale will implement the gameplay and other designs.
-In addition to returning Telltale staff, Harrington and Yvette will reprise their roles as Bigby and Snow White, respectively, and Emerson-Johnson will compose music for the game.
-The game is being developed on the Unreal Engine, and will be released in an episodic approach.
-This sequel will be worked completely from scratch, using none of the ideas and initial work that had been done under the former Telltale banner before its closure.
-Unlike the past development cycle approach at the former Telltale where each episode was developed in a standalone fashion, all episodes of The Wolf Among Us 2 are being developed simultaneously.
+The sequel was set to continue the events after the first game, though still remained as a prequel to the comic series.
+The game was being developed in association with AdHoc Studio, formed by former Telltale Games staff, who were focusing on the game's narrative and cinematic elements while Telltale were to implement the gameplay and other designs.
+In addition to returning Telltale staff, Harrington and Yvette were set to reprise their roles as Bigby and Snow White, respectively, and Emerson-Johnson was to compose music for the game.
+The game was being developed on the Unreal Engine, and was set to be released in an episodic approach.
+This sequel would be worked completely from scratch, using none of the ideas and initial work that had been done under the former Telltale banner before its closure.
+Unlike the past development cycle approach at the former Telltale where each episode was developed in a standalone fashion, all episodes of The Wolf Among Us 2 were being developed simultaneously.

+However, in late 2025, AdHoc confirmed that they had left development of The Wolf Among Us 2 in 2023 following creative differences with Telltale.
+They also revealed that they had no idea of the state of the game at that point, or how much of their script was being used.

+The game was reintroduced at Summer Game Fest 2026.
+It is scheduled to be released in 2027.

+Remaster

+In June 2026, Telltale Games announced The Wolf Among Us Remastered, a remaster of the original game co-published with PM Studios.
+The remaster is scheduled to be released on October 29, 2026, for Nintendo Switch, Nintendo Switch 2, PlayStation 5, Windows, Xbox One and Xbox Series X/S, and includes all five episodes of the original game with updated visuals, audio, animation, interface elements, and bonus material.